IBM/resilient-java-microservices-with-istio/README.md

 In this code we demonstrate how to build, deploy, connect, manage and monitor Java MicroProfile microservices leveraging Istio service mesh.
 Once this is done, specific features from Istio we dive in are.

-Canary deployment: In most cases, when components are upgraded it’s useful to deploy the new version but only have a small subset of network traffic routed to it so that it can be tested before the old version is removed.
+**Canary deployments**: In most cases, when components are upgraded it’s useful to deploy the new version but only have a small subset of network traffic routed to it so that it can be tested before the old version is removed.
 This is often referred to as “canary testing”.

-Circuit Breakers: Circuit breaking is a critical component of distributed systems.
-It’s nearly always better to fail quickly and apply back pressure downstream as soon as possible.
+**Resiliency and fault tolerance**: Istio adds fault tolerance to your application without any changes to code.
+Some of resiliency features it supports are:

+ - Retries/Timeouts
+ - Circuit breakers
+ - Health checks
+ - Control connection pool size and request load
+ - Systematic fault injection

+In this code we will show how to configure and use Circuit Breakers, Fault Inection and Retries/Timeouts resiliency features for your Java Microservices application.

 ![MicroProfile-Istio](images/MicroProfile-Istio.png)